 Another example of a process that does not generate a Brownian filtration is the diffusion that Walsh defined in \cite{walsh_diffusion_1978}, now known as Walsh's Brownian motion.
 In \cite{tsirelson_triple_1997}, Tsirelson proved that Walsh's Brownian motion does not generate a Brownian filtration, by introducing a new invariant of filtrations known as cosiness.
 Warren later used the same technique in \cite{azema_joining_1999} to prove that sticky Brownian motion also does not generate a Brownian filtration.
 In \cite{azema_vershiks_2001}, \'Emery and Schachermayer provide a discussion of the relationship between the two invariants standardness and cosiness, along with further references to examples of their application.

-In order to prove that a solution of Tsirelson's equation generates a Brownian filtration, neither of these invariants are used.
-Rather, in \cite{azema_remark_1999}, \'Emery and Schachermayer show that there is an isomorphism between a solution of Tsirelson's equation and an eternal Brownian motion on the circle, which they dub \emph{circular Brownian motion} and define as follows.
+In order to prove that the solution of Tsirelson's equation generates a Brownian filtration, neither of these invariants are used.
+Rather, in \cite{azema_remark_1999}, \'Emery and Schachermayer show that there is an isomorphism between the solution of Tsirelson's equation and an eternal Brownian motion on the circle, which they call \emph{circular Brownian motion} and define as follows.